mckinley/tab-application-switcher/README.md

 # Tab Application Switcher

+Tab Application Switcher (TAS)

-- It's like your system's Application Switcher, but for your Chrome tabs.
+It's like your system's Application Switcher, but for your Chrome tabs:
-- Tabs can be accessed with intelligent key commands.
+- Tabs can be accessed with intelligent and configurable keyboard shortcuts, very similar to your operating system's application switcher.
-- Tabs in the default display are ordered by their use.
+- Tabs are ordered by their last use.
 The last tab you used is the first tab to select.

+And additional features to help you find and access your tabs:
 - Tabs can be searched by url and page title.
+- Access your tabs in the chrome omnibox by typing 'tas' and tab.
-- Display appears in your current window if you use the configurable key commands.
+- Display appears in your current active window when using the keyboard shortcut.
 It is also available as an extension action in the chrome menu area.

+Default keyboard shortcuts:
+- The current window must have focus to use keyboard shortcuts.
+- Hold alt and press tab to activate TAS.
+- While holding alt, press tab again to move forward through the list of tabs.
+- While holding alt, press `` ` `` to move backward through the list of tabs.
+- Release alt to select highlighted tab.

+Additional commands:
+- Use the up and down arrows to move through the list of tabs.
+- Press enter to select highlighted tab.
+- Press esc to close TAS without making a selection.

 ## Development
 - run `npm install`